 We advise taking an all-inclusive package.
 You will have nothing to worry about because your tours and your meals will be included.
 As you are in the jungle there are no other restaurants around.

 If you are just like us a big nature fan, opt for a 4 days/3 nights package so you can enjoy 3 full days in the Malaysian wilderness.
 You will have more chances to see the orangutans and pygmy elephants.
 We saw different animals on each river cruise.

-There’re many Kinabatangan river accommodations.
+There’re many Kinabatangan river tours and accommodations.
 Remember that you are in the jungle and that these river accommodations may not offer all the amenities that you are used to.

-Here we share 3 comfortable hotels with air conditioning that offers all-inclusive packages.
+Here we share 3 comfortable Kinabatangan accommodations with air conditioning that offers all-inclusive packages.